mmcloughlin/addchain/README.md

   with excellent results on Solinas primes
 * Generic optimization methods eliminate redundant operations
 * Simple domain-specific language for addition chain computations
-* Command-line tool or library: use as a building block in cryptographic code generators
+* Command-line interface or library: use as a building block in cryptographic code generators

 ## Results